jpetuchovas/dev-env-setup/README.md

 # Development Environment Setup

-[Ansible](https://www.ansible.com/) playbook used to setup my development environment on Ubuntu 18.04.
+An [Ansible](https://www.ansible.com/) playbook used to setup my development environment on Ubuntu 18.04.

 ## Installation